Universiteit Leiden

 Why study Arts, Literature and Media in Leiden?

-This programme provides a unique combination of historical and theoretical training, tailored to your own ambitions and interests.
-In two core seminars, you learn to position yourself and your research in a multidisciplinary field and to make your work speak to others so that it has a good chance of getting funded or published.
-Then you choose between two historically defined lines that work with different understandings of media:
+This program provides a unique combination of theoretical and period-specific training, tailored to your own ambitions and interests.
+In two core seminars, you learn to position yourself, to develop your research in a multidisciplinary field and to make your work speak to others so that it has a broader appeal and hence a good chance of getting funded, published or being impactful in society.
+Besides these common seminars, you may choose between two lines designed to delve into specific – historical – periods that work with different understandings of media:

-• In the medieval and early modern line, the focus is on the media that art and literature work through.
-Here, medium refers to the means by which art and literature are made (such as the medium of language, print, theatre, paint, etching, and so forth).
+• In the medieval and early modern line, the focus is on art and literature from the medieval and early modern period and the media they work through.
+Here, medium refers to the means by which art and literature are made and through which they are transmitted and co-shaped (such as the medium of language, manuscript, print, theatre, paint, etching, and so forth).

-• In the contemporary line, from the 19th century until the present, the study of art and literature is accompanied and co-shaped by media such as cinema, games, or social media.
+• In the modern and contemporary line, we study art and literature from the 19th century to the present, as it is accompanied and co-shaped by diverse media such as cinema, games, or social media.

 Deepen your interests